-Burn barrels and incinerators are prohibited as of 10/1/11.
+No - Burn barrels and incinerators are prohibited as of 10/1/11.

-The City of Irrigon is responsible for the removal of weeds, noxious weeds, grass, vegetation, rubbish, debris or decomposing animal or vegetable matter or any other substance causing any fire hazard or creating an unsightly or unsanitary condition or a condition injurious to the public health or welfare in city alleys.
+The City of Irrigon is currently responsible for the removal of weeds, noxious weeds, grass, vegetation, rubbish, debris or decomposing animal or vegetable matter or any other substance causing any fire hazard or creating an unsightly or unsanitary condition or a condition injurious to the public health or welfare in city alleys.
 Disposing/dumping of items, such as grass clippings, brush or tree cuttings/limbs will subject individuals and/or adjacent property owners to fines.

 The following rules apply to large and medium sized agricultural animals in residential and rural residential single-family zones.

 a) Enclosure space (A small, fenced-in location such as a pen, corral, run, or other non-permanent holding area for an agricultural animal) and pastures (A fenced-in location that is planted in pasture grass or other accepted forage and is irrigated and its purpose is to graze agricultural animals).
 These both will not include driveways or other right of way easements, residential yards, or open space that is not fenced and dedicated as animal enclosure or pasture space.